Kevin P. Gallagher

 - Ph.D., Tufts University

-Dr. Kevin P. Gallagher is a professor of global development policy at Boston University’s Frederick S. Pardee School of Global Studies, where he directs the Global Development Policy Center.
+Dr. Kevin P. Gallagher is the Director of the Boston University Global Development Policy Center and the Interim Dean of the Boston University Frederick S. Pardee School of Global Studies, where he is also a Professor of Global Development Policy.